 Waterproof Portage Pack 110 Liters & 30 Liter/60 Liter Barrels

 |Small Dry bags||$4.00|

 |Shuttle Service||Priced accordingly|

 |Sleeping Pads (foam – therma-rest)||$3.00 – $5.00|

 Please help keep the Adirondacks clean and beautiful by following a few simple guidelines.
 Since a lot of people pass through the Adirondacks each summer it is vital to preservation of the woods and water that you do take care.
 Please follow the “Leave No Trace” ethic.

 Need a camping checklist “Click Here”

-- Set up camp at least 150 feet from any trail, shoreline, road, stream, spring, lake or pond; and under 4000 feet in elevation.
+- The use of designated sites is always preferred on state lands.
+In areas where dispersed camping is permitted and necessary, set up camp at least 150 feet (70 adult paces) from any trail, shoreline, road, stream, spring, lake or pond; and under 3500 feet in elevation.